-The 2010 Chevrolet Cobalt has good performance, cargo space and safety scores for the class, but its uncomfortable rear seating and low reliability score could make shoppers think twice.
+The 2010 Chevrolet Cobalt has good performance, cargo space and safety scores for the class, but its uncomfortable rear seating could make shoppers think twice.

 The 2010 Chevrolet Cobalt is ranked:

-The 2010 Cobalt has a pleasant ride for a small car, but if you want a used car with high reliability scores and a spacious interior, other 2010 small cars may be better.
+The 2010 Cobalt has a pleasant ride for a small car, but if you want a used car with a spacious interior, other 2010 small cars may be better.
 Inside, the Cobalt has cramped seating.
 The front seats have more room than the back, but test drivers didn’t think they were very comfortable.
 However, both the sedan and coupe models have good cargo space.